 - The legislation that applies in Europe to fences accessible to the general public stipulates that an internationally recognised warning sign be displayed at the beginning and end of a fence and at every 50 meters interval

 most dangerous point of contact.
-We urge all to especially avoid this kind of
+We urge all to especially avoid this kind of contact with electric fencing.

 * These figures vary between all the manufacturers.